-SOP in your own browser, it will not use same-origin restrictions and you will able to call endpoints without correct
+SOP in your own browser, it will not use same-origin restrictions and you will be able to call endpoints without correct

 CORS headers.
 But only you, no one else in the world.

-So you will need some another browser that you do not use by default.
+So you will need another browser that you do not use by default.
 Most of the developers use Chrome/Chromium as the default so I suggest using Opera for developing without

 CORS.
 Nowadays it based on chromium, so you will have your favorite dev tools inside still.

 If you are on windows create launcher script (e.g.